deepsweet/start/README.md

 #### `(input)`

-Second function call made by Start with the result of previous task in chain.
+Second function call made by `start` with the result of previous task in chain.
 It's a good idea to pass the `input` data through if your task doesn't modify it.

 [start-files](https://github.com/start-runner/files) provides an array of found files paths as output: